spinnaker/spinnaker.github.io/index.md

 layout: home
 conference_ad_row:
   title: Spinnaker Summit 2019
   excerpt: "Spinnaker Summit 2019 took place in San Diego, CA from November 15-17th.
 Hundreds of people from the Spinnaker community gathered and shared stories about their experiences with Spinnaker and Continuous Delivery.
-See the insights from Spinnaker contributors and users [here](https://www.youtube.com/playlist?list=PL4yLrwUObNkvGzXKSEU8miQTlvZyZvXWq)."
+See the insights from Spinnaker contributors and users in [full session recordings here](https://www.youtube.com/playlist?list=PL4yLrwUObNkvGzXKSEU8miQTlvZyZvXWq)."
   image_path: assets/images/summit-socialmedia-transparent.png
   alt: "Spinnaker Summit Logo"
 spinnaker_row: